StackVista/stackpack-sap/README.md

 ## Introduction

 The SAP StackPack connects SAP to StackState, allowing you to monitor your SAP instance(s).
-You can find the [capabilities of the StackPack](sap/src/main/stackpack/resources/overview.md) and the [configuration instructions](sap/src/main/stackpack/resources/detailed-overview.md) in this repository.
+You can find the [capabilities of the StackPack](src/main/stackpack/resources/overview.md) and the [configuration instructions](src/main/stackpack/resources/detailed-overview.md) in this repository.

+The SAP StackPack configures StackState to processes data produced by the SAP integration in the [StackState agent](https://github.com/StackVista/stackstate-agent).
+The SAP integration can be found in the [integrations repository](https://github.com/StackVista/stackstate-agent-integrations/tree/master/sap).

 ## Documentation